Actionable Entities Recognition Benchmark for Interactive Fiction: Actionable Entities and the structure of narrative

-Table \ref{tab:fo} shows how CGs first occur and reoccur in the story depending on the turning point.
-Indeed, almost one third of CGs first emerge in the Opportunity part of the story.
-In every later turning point five to seven percent of all CGs in a story are the once that we first meet in the Opportunity part.
+Table \ref{tab:fo} shows how AEs first occur and reoccur in the story depending on the turning point.
+Indeed, almost one-third of AEs first emerge in the Opportunity part of the story.
+In every later turning point, five to seven percent of all AEs in a story are the ones that we first meet in the Opportunity part.
 The percentage of first occurrences consistently drops from 32.2\% in the first to 12.8\% in the last turning point.

-This is a qualitative picture that illustrates the potential of CGR as a stand-alone NLP task: since Chekhov's guns are the entities that affect causal relations within the narrative they could be useful for the overall analysis of the narrative structure.
+This is a qualitative picture that illustrates the potential of AER as a stand-alone NLP task: since Actionable Entities affect causal relations within the narrative, they could be useful for the overall analysis of the narrative structure.